-Musical Extravaganza.
+1. Musical Extravaganza.
 The festival of Chakradhar is commemorated in the memory of the patron and is a great platform for people from all across the country to showcase their talent.
 The music festival happens at the time of Ganesh Chaturthi every year which falls roughly around September or October.
-This year, the festival is scheduled from 13th to 22nd September, so mark the dates and be a part of this music and dance feast.
+This year, the festival is scheduled from September 2 to 12.
+So mark the dates and be a part of this music and dance feast.

-By Air: The nearest airport Swami Vivekananda Airport aka Raipur Airport which is just 203 kilometres away from Raigarh.
+By Air: The nearest airport is the Swami Vivekananda Airport aka Raipur Airport which is just 203 kilometres away from Raigarh.
 Located in Mana, It is the major airport in Chhattisgarh.
-The airport is served by several renowned airline services included Air India, Alliance Air, Vistara, IndiGo etc spanning major cities of India such as Delhi, Mumbai, Kolkata and Bangalore.
+The airport is served by several renowned airline services included Air India, Alliance Air, Vistara, IndiGo, etc. covering major cities of India such as Delhi, Mumbai, Kolkata and Bangalore.
 Once you reach the airport, you can easily get local transport options like bus, taxi or cab to reach Raigarh.
-If you want to stay nearby airport, then there are several options for resorts and hotels.
+If you want to stay near the airport, then there are several options for resorts and hotels as well.

-By Road: Raipur city has got well-established roadways that are connected with other internal and external regions of the city.
+By Road: The city has well-established roadways that are connected with other internal and external regions of the city.
 It is served with frequent government and private bus services.
-It will be a great option to enjoy road trips from nearby cities such as Bhilai, Durg etc. The roads in Raigarh is quite in good conditions, so your vehicle won't need to put much effort.
+So, it can be a great option to take a road trip from nearby cities like - Bhilai, Durg, etc. The roads in Raigarh are in perfect shape, so your journey would be smooth too.

 By Train: The nearest railway station is Raigarh Railway Station.
 It is situated on the Mumbai-Howrah route.
 The second nearest option is Bilaspur Railway Station which is just 140 kilometres away from the Raigarh.
 Both railway stations are well-connected with other major metropolitan cities of India.